dokdar/10x-cards/src/lib/services/README.md

   async generateFromText(text: string) {
     return this.openRouter.generateStructuredResponse({
-      systemPrompt: 'You are an expert flashcard creator...',
+      systemPrompt: "You are an expert flashcard creator...",
       userPrompt: `Create flashcards from: ${text}`,
       schema: flashcardsSchema,
       params: {